-A clear and integrated cultural heritage and development policy and implementation plan would enable the sites to better align different interests and manage tensions that result from competing cultural heritage values.
-Policies should better reflect the multiple values at the sites, including the desire to preserve tangible and intangible properties
+A clear and integrated cultural heritage and of cultural heritage, and support the CBOs development policy and implementation plan in balanced, sustainable and just local would enable the sites to better align different management.
+The principle of protecting and promoting communal rights, and the rights interests and manage tensions that result from competing cultural heritage values. of communities to organise and participate Policies should better reflect the multiple in cultural activities, should be foundational values at the sites, including the desire to pillars of any policy and plan. preserve tangible and intangible properties